oinkhub/papers/Argonaut/Abstract.md

 - Timeout
 -- Get ready for 20+ seconds delay
 -- Has no rea timeout support, you have to implement it yourself

+- Don't create a strong reference to shooter or it will lead to memory leaks

+- Size should be multiple of 256, but sizes bigger than 2560 (10x) start having issues with rendering overlays.
+Maximum x is 19.
+Optimal is 5

+- Maximum zoom = 20

+- You want to use a bigger image and cropped otherwise the annotations won't render properly and it will look with considerable bad quality